-We are currently working with Magic Breakfast to provide a healthy snack at the start of every day for all pupils in school.
+This year we have been support by Magic Breakfast to provide a healthy snack at the start of every day for all pupils in school.
 We are also able to offer subsidised and free places at Breakfast Club for disadvantaged and vulnerable pupils.